canonical/spark-k8s-bundle/releases/3.4/yaml/docs/how-to/h-spark-monitoring.md

 After the login, Grafana will show a new dashboard: `Spark Dashboard` where the Spark metrics will be displayed.

-### Configuring Charmed Spark dashboards
+### Customize Charmed Spark dashboards

-The `cos-configuration-k8s` charm included in the bundle can be used to configure the Grafana dashboard.
-We provide a default dashboard [here](https://github.com/canonical/spark-k8s-bundle/blob/main/releases/3.4/resources/grafana).
+The `cos-configuration-k8s` charm included in the bundle can be used to customise the Grafana dashboard.
+If needed, we provide a [default dashboard](https://github.com/canonical/spark-k8s-bundle/blob/main/releases/3.4/resources/grafana) as part of the bundle.

-The `cos-configuration-k8s` charm syncs the content of a repository with the resources provided to Grafana, thus enabling to version the resources.
+The `cos-configuration-k8s` charm syncs the content of a repository with the resources provided to Grafana, thus enabling versioning of the resource.
 You can specify the repository, branch and folder using the config options, i.e.

 ```shell